 Be prepared for this to take a long time; allow an hour to be on the safe side.

 - If you have installed another version of Node.js, remove it with (depending on the installation sudo apt-get remove nodejs or sudo apt-get remove node.
+You may need to delete the node directories and a symbolic link.

 sudo su -